 New Zealand consistently rates at the top of lists of the world’s most peaceful and least corrupt countries.
 While feeling safe is a luxury in many places, it's one that New Zealanders are accustomed to.
 Our strict border controls and low level of crime means safer communities, greater personal freedom and peace of mind for you and your family.

-New Zealand ranked second on the 2017 Global Peace Index of safest countries to live and topped Transparency International’s 2017 Corruption Perception Index.
+New Zealand ranked second on the 2021 Global Peace Index of safest countries to live and tied top of Transparency International’s 2021 Corruption Perception Index.

 If you have a family, New Zealand is probably one of the best choices you could make.
 Along with affordable, quality education, your children will be able to get close to nature and enjoy an incredibly diverse range of activities.